 Research Professor of Life Sciences, and Founding Director (2014-2019), The Center for Evolution and Medicine, Arizona State University; Professor Emeritus, Departments of Psychiatry and Psychology, and Institute for Social Research, The University of Michigan; Founding President: The International Society for Evolution, Medicine, and Public Health - Register now for the July 2022 in-person meeting in Lisbon!

 My question: Why did natural selection leave us so vulnerable to disease?

 How to frame and test an evolutionary hypothesis about a disease.
 Two page version

-Diseases are not traits shaped by selection so they do not have direct evolutionary explanations.
-But traits that make a species vulnerable to disease need evolutionary explanation, and several may be needed!
+Diseases do not have direct evolutionary explanations, but traits that make a species vulnerable to disease need evolutionary explanation, and several may be needed.

 Evolutionary Psychiatry 40 minute 2021 talk for Abertay University (talk starts at 3 minutes).

 Evolutionary Medicine Needs Engineering Expertise a 2021 article for NAE Perspectives about control theory & disease.

 Podcast Varför mår vi så dåligt? (in English) with the Stockholm psychiatrist/author/podcaster Åsa Nilsonne about evolution and desire.

 The Economist "Books of the Year"

 This book will surely change the face of medicine -- and deservedly so. —Robin Dunbar